wolftype/versor/README.md

 It's a fantastic book and if you're reading this you should also consider reading that.

 Built to aid in my modelling of organic forms, the initial development was funded in large part by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
-So this software is under a UC Regents General Public License.
+Currently supported by the Deutsch Foundation, this software is under a UC Regents General Public License.
+Feel free to use and distribute as long as copyrights and credits are maintained.

 Homepage at versor.mat.ucsb.edu